 The Lead Test

-We won't be charging for a lead test, but we will be expecting climbers to be highly proficient in the skills of lead climbing and belaying.
+Our lead test is $10.
+We don't charge members or climbers who took a lead lesson with us.
+We are expecting climbers to be highly proficient in the skills of lead climbing and belaying.
 Our test will be taken on a 5.10a route.

 To lead climb at Crag X you must be able to: